Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You may park in the lot adjacent to Veteran's Park.
 View more specifics and details of the Finance Department.

 If the detector is just chirping, thumping or buzzing, it probably means that the battery is low.
 Replace the battery as soon as possible.
 Without a working battery, a smoke detector cannot do it job and the risk of dying in a fire increases greatly.
 For more information, contact the Fire Prevention Bureau at 513-867-5378 or visit our Smoke Detector Guide.

 While digital phone service works with the Emergency 911 system and will transmit a caller’s address, residents should be aware that cable-based digital service will likely not work during power failures.
 While traditional land lines usually offer back-up power, digital customers may wish to have a cellular telephone should service be interrupted.

-If you answered yes to question 1 and any of 2 through 5, you need to file an individual return with the City of Fairfield.
-If you answered yes to question 6 or 7, you need to file a Fairfield business return.
-If you are not sure if you are a Fairfield resident look up your address and find municipalities and income tax rates through the State of Ohio's Tax Finder.
+If you answered yes to any of the questions one through five, you need to file an individual return with the City of Fairfield.
+If you answered yes to question six, you need to file a Fairfield business return.

 You can learn more by visiting the What You Can Do With GIS page.